sinzlab/Lurz_2020_code/README.md

 ```

 Now you should be able to access the jupyter notebooks via `YOURCOMPUTER:8888` in the browser.
-The data you downloaded is from the test animal (Figure 5 in the paper) that we tested our transfer cores on.
-The weights from our best transfer core (11-S in the paper, orange line) are stored in `Lurz_2020_core/notebooks/models` and can be loaded as described in `Lurz_2020_core/notebooks/example.ipynb`.
+The data you downloaded is the evaluation dataset (Figure 1 in the paper, blue) from the test animal that we tested our transfer cores on in Figure 5.
+The weights from our best transfer core (11-S in Figure 5, orange line) are stored in `Lurz_2020_core/notebooks/models` and can be loaded as described in `Lurz_2020_core/notebooks/example.ipynb`.

-If you want to predict your own data with our core, copy the data to the folder `Lurz_2020_core/notebooks/data`.
+If you want to predict your own data with our core, copy your data to the folder `Lurz_2020_core/notebooks/data`.